So you want to get bigger and stronger, like this guy (leopard print leotard optional).

 Okay what about diet?

 If you’re skinny and trying to bulk up, this will be 90% of the battle.
-Don’t worry, I’ll address the big guys/girls slimming down too.
-The only way you can build size on your body is if you’re running a calorie surplus, which means you’re eating more calories than you’re burning.
+Don’t worry, I’ll address the guys/girls who need to slim down too.
+The only way you can build size is if you’re running a calorie surplus, which means you’re eating more calories than you’re burning.
 Translation: if you want to build muscle and size, you need to stuff your face.

 If you’ve been lifting weights for a while “but can’t seem to gain weight,” then you are not eating enough – it’s that simple.

 I thought I was one of those people who just could never gain weight…and then I learned it was all diet, started eating 4,000 calories a day, and I put on 18 pounds in 30 days.
 Yeah, I wanted to throw up from always eating along with three Muscle Milk shakes a day, but it worked.
-Looking back I would have done things differently, but after 6 years of exercising without putting on any weight, it was great to see so much progress in such a short period of time.
+Looking back I would have done things differently (so many calories and so much sugar/carbs), but after 6 years of exercising without putting on any weight, it was great to see so much progress in such a short period of time.

 4000 calories sounds freaking insane right?
 I know.
 It makes eating a full-time job, as you’re always either cooking, eating, or cleaning up after yourself.
 But if you really want to get bigger and you’re struggling to do so, then all of your effort is going to have to go into eating more, eating healthier, and eating ALL THE TIME.